Updated on by Sarina

 This is a variation of the tab collar – it has small holes on the collar points to insert a pin to keep the collar points together.

 This is a turned down collar with the collar points curved at the front.
 It gives the shirt an informal look.

 This is a collar with just the collar stand – no collar leaf.
-Also called Mao collar, Nehru collar and Mandarin collar.
+Also called Mao collar, Nehru collar, Mandarin collar and Grand dad collar.

 - Detachable collar/Banker’s collar